-M/s.
-Walker Chandiok& Co.
-LLP, Chartered Accountants, bearing Registration No. 001076N/N500013 have been appointed as the Statutory Auditor of the Company for a 2nd term of 5 (five) years from the conclusion of 24th Annual General Meeting till the conclusion of 29th Annual General Meeting of the Company to be held in calendar year 2025.
+The Members of the Company at their 24th Annual General Meeting held on September 28, 2020 had appointed M/s.
+Walker Chandiok & Co LLP, Chartered Accountants, (FRN: 001076N/N500013) as Statutory Auditors of the Company for a period of 5 years from the conclusion of the 24th Annual General Meeting till the conclusion of the 29th Annual General Meeting of the Company, pursuant to the provisions of Section 139 of the Companies Act, 2013 ("the Act") and the Companies (Audit and Auditors) Rules, 2014.